davidkordik/best-course-applications-json-parser/README.md

 2) Put the PDF in `best-course-applications-json-parser` folder
 3) Rename the PDF to `letters.pdf`
 4) Open a console in this folder (e.g. type `cmd` in the address bar)
-5) Run the first command: `node motivation_letter_pdf_parser.js`
+5) Run the first command: `npm install`
-    - Prerequisite: have node.js installed
+    - Prerequisite: have Node.js installed
+6) Run the second command: `node motivation_letter_pdf_parser.js`
-6) Run the second command: `java MotivationLetterJsonParser`
+7) Run the third command: `java MotivationLetterJsonParser`
     - Prerequisite: have Java installed
-7) You can find the parsed applications in the newly created `applications` folder :)
+8) You can find the parsed applications in the newly created `applications` folder :)
     - Applications are 1-indexed and sorted like in the original PDF
     - There is an additional `0.json` which is a JSON list with all applications for your convenience